vmware/vic/doc/design/volumes/nfsvolumestores.md

 ### Implementation

 Adding shared storage to our model fits with the `VolumeStore` interface.
 At install, a VI admin can specify an NFS target as a `VolumeStore` (potentially) using a `nfs://host/<path>` URI with a volume store name.
-The container user only needs to pass the volume store name as one of the `volume create` driver opts to create a volume which will be backed by this shared storage target.
+And provided the VCH has access to the network the target is on, the container user only needs to pass the volume store name as one of the `volume create` driver opts to create a volume which will be backed by this shared storage target.
 Then many containers can be created with the specified volume attached.

 #### VolumeStore
 The `VolumeStore` interface is used by the storage layer to implement the volume storage layer on different backend implementations.
 The currenty (and only) implementation used by VIC is to manimpulate vsphere `.vmdk` backed block devices on the Datastore.
 We intend to create a similar implementation for NFSv3.